 Writing a Book: Your First Few Steps

-I’m thrilled that you made the momentous decision to complete that book that you’ve been thinking about writing for years!
-Bravo!
-That’s the first step.
+Congratulations on making the momentous decision to complete that book that you’ve been thinking about for years!
+Writing a book isn’t easy, so bravo!
+That decision is absolutely the first step.
 Now let’s tackle the next few.

 I’m not here to tell you that writing a book can be made simple through a few steps.
 No, it will take time and patience.
 There is no way to even pen a short book in a few weeks.
 However, with a few preliminary steps I’d like to try to cut down on potential frustration!

 Sum up your book in just a few lines

 Before you can really start even outlining your book, you need to answer this fundamental question in a few lines: “What is your story about?”
 Then see if you can boil it down to a single line, a single breath.
 For example: This is a story about a young man, who rose from extreme poverty to become a successful entrepreneur.
 You know what the book is about, don’t you?